 One way to prepare yourself is to write up a trip plan to help you assess different route options and determine if you need to bring extra gear, food, or water on your trip.
 A trip plan helps ensure that the route you want to take is a good match for the time you have available and the people you plan to go with.

 Leave a copy of your trip plan with a trusted friend or relative who can call search and rescue if you don’t come home or contact them by a certain time.
-If they have your trip plan and know who to contact, they can call search and rescue to come find you’re if lost or injured.
+If they have your trip plan and know who to contact, they can call search and rescue to come and find you if you’re lost or injured.
 If you’ve followed your trip plan, it reduces the area that search and rescue teams have to search to find you.

 A topographic map is one of the primary sources of information that you’ll use to create a trip plan.
 But there are other good sources of information that you might refer to including a guidebook, weather forecasts, and sunrise and sunset times.
 Seasonal information like river gauge levels or avalanche forecasts can also be important to assess the safety of stream crossings or backcountry ski routes.